 (For Liberal Arts and all other colleges allowing a minor in Economics)

 In cooperation with the Department of Mathematics, the Department of Economics offers a special concentration leading to a B.A. degree in Mathematical Economics.
 The program and its requirements are described in full in the Intercollegial Programs section of this Bulletin.

-A joint program of the Department of Economics and the Department of Political Science leading to a certificate of specialization in political economy.
+The Certificate of Specialization in Political Economy is a joint program of the Departments of Economics and Political Science .
 The purpose of the political economy program is to provide undergraduate students with the opportunity to study more intensely the relationship between the political and economic spheres of society.
 The program is based on the belief that a focused examination of this relationship provides better understanding of several social phenomena.
 Chief among these is a better understanding of public policy choices and the policymaking process, as well as a better understanding of how government actions affect the process of economic change and vice versa.
 The Political Economy program is open to all matriculated undergraduate students.
 Applicants need not be declared majors in either economics or political science.
 The political economy program provides an excellent preparation for graduate study in the social sciences and for the study of law.
 The program and its requirements are described in full in the Intercollegial Programs section of this Bulletin.

 Erwin Blackstone, Adviser